International Citizens Insurance Logo

 Here are several reliable sources to help keep you updated on travel advisories and alerts for Japan:

-- Smartraveller.gov.au (Australia): Offers advice for Australians traveling to Japan.
-It covers safety tips, entry requirements, and important notices on current risks like health hazards or terrorism.
+• Smartraveller.gov.au (Australia): Offers advice for Australians traveling to Japan.
+It covers safety tips, entry requirements, and important notices on current risks, such as health hazards and terrorism.
 It also provides practical tips on local laws and customs.

-- Gov.UK Foreign Travel Advice (UK): The UK's official travel advisory page includes safety, security, and health information.
-It also provides guidance on what to do if a natural disaster or other emergency occurs, as well as links to consular services in Japan.
+• Gov.UK Foreign Travel Advice (UK): The UK’s official travel advisory page includes safety, security, and health information.
+It also provides guidance on what to do in the event of a natural disaster or other emergency, as well as links to consular services in Japan.

 In addition, the Japan Meteorology Agency provides the following information (in English):